som-shahlab/ehrshot-benchmark/README.md

 pip install -r requirements.txt
 ```

-## Downloading Assets
+## Download Private Assets

-You will need to separately download several assets that we cannot redistribute publicly on Github: the dataset itself, the weights of the pre-trained foundation model we benchmark, and the Athena OHDSI Ontology.
+You will need to separately download several assets that we cannot redistribute publicly on Github.

+This includes the dataset itself, the weights of the pre-trained foundation model we benchmark, and the Athena OHDSI Ontology.

-### Dataset + Foundation Model (CLMBR)
+### A) Dataset + Foundation Model (CLMBR)

 **Note:** We are currently working with the Stanford AIMI Center to publicly release the EHRSHOT dataset.
 This is still a work in progress.